some-things/dcosjq/README.md

 ```

 ## Contributing
-Any issues, features, or pull requests are welcomed!
+Any issues, features, or pull requests are welcome!

 ## Contact